wp-plugins/wpi-designer-button-shortcode/readme.txt

 == Changelog ==

+= 2.3.7 =
+* Now you can create CTA with min-height 100px

 = 2.3.6 =
 * Now you can add WPi Designer Button Shortcodes in sidebars using Wpi Designer Button Widget